nextpyp/postprocessing/README.md

                         densities (0.10 = top 10 percent highest densities) to
                         generate the initial binary volume in auto-masking.
                         This has precedence over --automask_sigma.
-  --automask_sigma=1.0  Use this many standard deviations above the mean
+  --automask_sigma=1.0  Use this many standard deviation(s) above the mean
                         density value as threshold for initial binary volume generation in auto-masking.
 This is the default option.